GitExcited/MRE-soen341projectW2024/README.md

   - Will be updated during Sprint 3's future sprint planning session

 #### Collaboration and Communication
-- The team will meet regularly in person for short amount of time (15 min).
+- The team will meet regularly in person for shorts amount of time (15 min).
 We will also meet on Fridays for longer periods (1-2 hours) to work together.
 Lastly, all the communication will be done through a discord server.

 ### Technology Stack